 Diversify your investment

 Don’t put all your money into one form of investment.
-Always invest in different forms to spread your investment risks.
+You may want to invest in different forms to spread your investment risks.
 For example, we invest some money in our house, some in ETF, and some in the private pension plans in Germany.

 Understand your rights